faisalsuryasaputra/Spaceship-Titanic-Dataset-with-TensorFlow-Decision-Forests/README.md

 # Spaceship-Titanic-Dataset-with-TensorFlow-Decision-Forests
-Notebook ini memandu Anda dalam melatih model Random Forest dasar menggunakan TensorFlow Decision Forests pada dataset Spaceship Titanic yang disediakan untuk kompetisi ini.
-Decision Forests adalah keluarga model berbasis pohon (tree-based models) yang mencakup Random Forest dan Gradient Boosted Trees.
+This notebook provides a concise implementation of a baseline Random Forest model using TensorFlow Decision Forests on the Spaceship Titanic dataset for this competition.
+Decision Forests are a class of tree-based models, including Random Forests and Gradient Boosted Trees.